peddintisonu/Note-App-Mern/README.md

-# My Notes - MERN Stack Application
+# My Notes - MERN Stack App

 A clean, responsive, and full-featured note-taking application built with the MERN stack (MongoDB, Express, React, Node.js).
 Includes dark/light themes and is designed for a seamless user experience without requiring user authentication.